 There are so many amazing cruelty-free cosmetics companies around the world, if they can do it then big companies like MAC, L’Oreal and Proctor and Gamble can too!

 Q:Why does animal testing for cosmetics still happen?

-A: From a global point of view, the only countries that requires animal testing by law is China and Brazil.
-The FDA don’t require any animal testing for cosmetics – “Under the FD&C Act, cosmetic products and ingredients, with the exception of colour additives, do not require FDA approval before they go on the market”
+A: From a global point of view, the only countries that require animal testing by law are China and Brazil.
+The FDA don’t require any animal testing for cosmetics – “Under the FD&C Act, cosmetic products and ingredients, with the exception of colour additives, do not require FDA approval before they go on the market”.

 So even in America animal testing for cosmetics isn’t required by law.

 – To protect themselves from a lawsuit if something goes wrong

 – So that they can sell in China and Brazil.